 Perks for Subscribers

 Lastly, treat your email subscribers like insiders!
 Another thing we did this year was to really treat my email subscribers like VIPs.
 They’re the first to know anything new in my business, they get content that you can’t find anywhere else, they get exclusive offerings and sales, they get encouragement you can’t find anywhere else and they really feel like they are my friend.
 I want you to treat your email subscribers like gold, value them and let them know how much they mean to you.

 When we got more stock for my very popular “I Am Enough” necklace, guess who got the first shot at ordering before they even went live to the public?
 When we decided to increase the price to one of my courses, we let my subscribers know so they could hop in and save themselves some money.
 These are just a few examples of how to make sure to add additional value to your email subscribers long after they opted in.

 So there you have it, just a few of the updates to our email marketing strategies over the last 12 months that have given us some really big results.
 I’ll keep you updated as we begin a new year.
-And if you’re looking for some extra guidance in this area, I would love to invite you into my free training: The How-To Guide to Email Lists that dives into what to say, when to say it, and all things email lists.
-Visit growanemaillist.com to reserve your spot in the training (I’ll tell ya honestly, it fills super fast!)
-Go ahead and press play above for the full episode!
+And if you’re looking for some extra guidance in this area, or just don’t know where to start, I would love to invite you into my ZERO to 250 email list challenge to grow your list from nada to 250 subscribers in one month flat.
+It’s totally FREE and only requires five days of list-building training to learn my best strategies, resources, and all the info you need to take your list from zero to 250, and beyond!

 Love Goal Digger?
 You’ll Love These